JayBrown/Checksums/README.md

 # Checksums <img src="https://github.com/JayBrown/Checksums/blob/master/img/jb-img.png" height="20px"/>
 **macOS workflow and shell script to calculate or automatically verify file checksums**

+Do you still need to launch third-party software to create or verify checksums?
+Do you need to copy *and* paste a checksum to verify it?
+Do you still use the command line to calculate checksums?
+Do you verify checksums visually?
+Do you need to publish file size information, too?
+Do you have several applications for different tasks?
+Is there a checksum created with an unusual algorithm you can't verify?

+No need for additional tools anymore.
+Do all the operations you would need (in most cases!) directly from the Finder, thanks to the power of Apple's macOS Services.

 Minimum OS: **OS X 10.8**

 ## Supported algorithms